luapower/luapower-all/tweening.md

   * timing parameters: `duration`, `delay`, `speed`, `loop`, `backwards`, `yoyo`, `ease`, `way`, `offset`.
   * independent timing parameters for each target object and/or attribute.
-  * nested, overlapping timelines with relative start times.
-  * timelines can be tweened as a unit using all timing parameters (see below).
+  * timelines that can be nested, overlapping, and tweened.
   * stagger tweens: alternate end-values over a list of targets.
-  * extendable attribute types and interpolation functions.
+  * extensible attribute types, value converters and interpolation functions.
-  * relative values incl. directional rotation.
+  * relative values including directional rotation.
   * no allocations while tweening.

 ## Tweens